 Among them, ROS overproduction played an important role in inducing apoptosis and kidney cell damage upon high glucose (HG) stimulations 5, 6.
 Multiple kidney cells were found to generate excessive ROS by stimulation of high glucose7, 8.
 Overexpression of proinflammatory factors, such as transforming growth factor-β1 (TGF-β1), has proved to be highly associated with ECM accumulation and glomerulosclerosis 9.
 Overactivation of TGF-β1 would induce excessive ROS, which will in turn enhance the level of TGF-β1 and worsen the condition of DN 10.

-Nuclear factor erythroid 2-related factor 2 (Nrf2), one of the most important cellular defense mechanisms with the ability to modulate many phase II detoxifying enzymes by binding to ARE (antioxidant response element) of those genes and maintain cellular redox hemeostasis 11, has shown to be vital in regulating the antioxidative stress response and is essential for the anti-inflammatory response in many clinical and preclinical studies12.
+Nuclear factor erythroid 2-related factor 2 (Nrf2), one of the most important cellular defense mechanisms with the ability to modulate many phase II detoxifying enzymes by binding to ARE (antioxidant response element) of those genes and maintain cellular redox homeostasis 11, has shown to be vital in regulating the antioxidative stress response and is essential for the anti-inflammatory response in many clinical and preclinical studies12.
 Accumulating data suggest that many dietary phytochemicals can induce Nrf2-mediated antioxidant/anti-inflammatory signaling pathways13.
 Hence many of them are used for inhibiting DN14-16.

-Tanshinone IIA (TIIA), a diterpene quinone phytochemical isolated from Salvia miltiorrhiza has a long history of application for cardiovascular disease 17.
+Tanshinone IIA (TIIA), a diterpene quinone phytochemical isolated from salvia miltiorrhiza has a long history of application for cardiovascular disease 17.
 Notably, TIIA can suppress reactive oxygen species (ROS) and inflammation through activating Nrf2 pathway 18, 19.
-Besides cardioprotective effect, TIIA also possesses multiple pharmacological effects, including antioxidant20, anti- angiogenesis21, anti-inflammatory22 and neuroprotective effects 23., which contributes to its diverse therapeutic spectrum including diabetes24, 25.
+Besides cardioprotective effect, TIIA also possesses multiple pharmacological effects, including antioxidant20, anti- angiogenesis21, anti-inflammatory22 and neuroprotective effects 23, which contributes to its diverse therapeutic spectrum including diabetes24, 25.
 TIIA exhibits protective effects on both acute kidney injury26, 27 and chronic renal disorders 28, 29.

-However, there are very limited evidences of TIIA on DN, which all used rat cells or streptozotocin (STZ) induced type I DN rat model24, 30, 31.
+However, there are very limited evidence of TIIA on DN, which all used rat cells or streptozotocin (STZ) induced type I DN rat model24, 30, 31.
 In addition, the underlying mechanism of action is not clear.
 A systematic screening for targets of TIIA effects on DN is highly needed.

-More and more emerging evidences indicates Epigenetic changes, including DNA methylation, histone post-translational modifications (PTMs), and noncoding RNA-mediated post-transcriptional alterations, are closely related to DN32-34.
+More and more emerging evidence indicates Epigenetic changes, including DNA methylation, histone post-translational modifications (PTMs), and noncoding RNA-mediated post-transcriptional alterations, are closely related to DN32-34.
 Next-generation sequencing (NGS) on whole genome or epigenome would provide systematic means in analyzing new biomarkers associated with DN which will provide a novel target for treatment.
 NGS results including RNA-seq and non-coding RNA-seq began to reveal the novel DN associated biomarkers genome wide 35, 36.
 However, there lacks whole DNA methylome especially whole methylome and transcriptome synergistically investigations into the pathological changes of DN.
 This paper will report our work on DNA methyl-seq and mRNA-seq co-alterations using a high-glucose induced mouse kidney mesangial cell model which represents diabetes in vitro.
 The NGS results comparison between high glucose, low glucose and TIIA will also provide identification of novel targets for diabetic nephropathy and treatment by TIIA.

-2. Material & Methods
+2. Materials and Methods

-2.1 Materials

-Dulbecco's modified Eagle's medium, fetal bovine serum (FBS), penicillin-streptomycin (10,000 U/ml), puromycin, versene, and trypsin-EDTA were supplied by Gibco (Grand Island, NY, USA).
+2.1 Reagents and cell culture mediumDulbecco's modified Eagle's medium (DMEM), fetal bovine serum (FBS), penicillin-streptomycin (10,000 U/ml), puromycin, versene, and trypsin-EDTA were supplied by Gibco (Grand Island, NY, USA).
 TIIA and dimethyl sulfoxide (DMSO) were purchased from Sigma-Aldrich (St. Louis, MO, USA).

-2.2 Methods

-2.2.1 Mouse mesangial cell culture
+2.2 Mouse mesangial cell culture